gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 ## Usage

-You can find the examples that demonstrate the usage and consumption of the service broker framework in the [examples](https://github.wdf.sap.corp/xs2/node-sbf-examples) directory.

 ### Create a simple service broker
 For simple use cases, you don't need to write any JavaScript code.
 You can start this package directly by providing it with the necessary configuration.